What is burnout?

 If you think you might be suffering from work place stress or burnout here are my 3 top tips to try and beat it:

 Talk – I’ve said it twice but I’ll say it again…talk to a professional about getting support for any physical or mental effects you might be experiencing.
 It’s also a good idea to reach out to a teacher friend, partner, parent, friend, neighbour anyone you feel comfortable having a bit of an offload on, it’s not wrong and it’s not selfish!

 Timeout – Sometimes we just need some space and distance to think, to step away, to get some perspective.
 Either set aside a weekend no work, no social media, just quality time with loved ones, if you can go away for a change of scene.
 Otherwise you may want to take a couple of sick days to just have a break and regroup – burnout while not a condition can cause them and it is OK to step away, do not let the attitude of your workplace stop you from taking the time you need.

 Self care – What are your self care non-negotiables?
 Make a list.
 Decide how you can slowly work these into your life.
-It can feel uncomfortable so don’t rush yourself introduce one or two at a time establish them as a weekly routine before moving onto the next.
+It can feel uncomfortable so don’t rush yourself introduce one or two at a time and establish them as a weekly routine before moving onto the next.

-As a coach I am able to offer support and guidance either through 1:1 or group coaching or if that’s not for you some general hints and tips from my Instagram or Facebook pages.
+As a coach and clinical hypnotherapist I am able to offer support and guidance either through 1:1 or group coaching or if that’s not for you some general hints and tips from my Instagram or Facebook pages.
 I also currently have a couple of course out you can complete independently on teachable the 7 days to beat burnout and discover yourself courses.
 Links for all of these are below.